Search ideas, news and case studies

 - Create a ‘memorandum of association’: this is a legal statement signed by all initial shareholders agreeing to form the company and ‘articles of association’.
 These are written rules about running the company agreed by the shareholders, directors and the company secretary.

-- Register as a limited company: you register online for a small fee, providing you have everything in the list above completed.
-There are organisations that can help you set up everything you need, and it’s also possible to register by post or in person or using an agent — though bear in mind that these ways are more expensive and can take longer.
+- Register as a limited company: you can register online for a small fee, providing you have everything in the list above completed.
+There are organisations that can help you set up everything you need- including address services, and it’s also possible to register by post or in person or using an agent — though bear in mind that these ways are more expensive and can take longer.

 - Register for corporation tax: it’s possible to register online for Corporation Tax and PAYE as an employer at the same time as registering your company.
 You must register for Corporation Tax within 3 months of starting to do business.
 What’s more, starting to do business means any actions such as buying, selling, advertising, renting a property or employing someone.
 Allow some time for the registration process this as you will need a Unique Tax Reference to be posted to your company address before you can complete registration.
 You may also want to register for VAT – take a look at our VAT registration page for more information.